llorenz29/A-Rapper-s-Delight/README.md

 ![lyricsOverTime](Screenshots/love.png)
 ![lyricsOverTime](Screenshots/girl.png)

-RATING THE TONE OF SONGS:
-    The function get_tone() gets the tone of each song and returns the most positive and negative songs, along with their score.
-To do this, I used AFINN
+The function get_tone() gets the tone of each song and returns the most positive
+    and negative songs, along with their score.
+To do this, I used AFINN.
 AFINN is a list of English words rated for valence with an integer between minus five (negative) and plus five (positive).
 The words have been manually labeled by Finn Årup Nielsen in 2009-2011.

 It's slightly flawed, words like (pardon my french) fuck and bitch are rated at -4 and -5, hard to use in context.
 Changing them moves the most negative song around quite a bit.
 It would be better to use an AI to determine positivity